Post job

 Kings Dominion 4.1company rating

 Join the amazing team at Kings Dominion & Soak City...
 Virginia's premier destination for fun with more than 60 world-class rides, live shows, unique attractions, water slides, and special events throughout the season with something for everyone around each corner.
-Be a part of the Kings Dominion High School Externship Program 2025.
+Be a part of the Kings Dominion High School Externship Program 2026.
 Also, as a Kings Dominion employee, you will receive exclusive benefits such as FREE admission and parking, complimentary tickets for family and friends, discounts on food and merchandise, access to employee appreciation events and giveaways throughout the year, and so much more!
 Responsibilities: All Participants: Gain first-hand experience and knowledge working directly in the field.
 Meet and network with other associates working in the industry.
-Hospitality Externship Opportunities: Food & Beverage / Culinary: participants in this role will serve in a front-line food and beverage position with either our inpark F&B team or our Culinary operations team behind the scenes.
-Operations (Admissions, Park Services, Rides): participants in this role will serve in a front-line operatons position.
-Retail (Merch/Games/Extra Charge): interns in this role will serve in a front-line retail position with either our Merchandise, Games, or Extra Charge teams.
+Hospitality Externship Opportunities: Food & Beverage: participants in this role will serve in a front-line food and beverage position with either our inpark F&B team and have the opportunity to obtain a ServSafe certification.
+Operations (Rides): participants in this role will serve in a front-line operatons position and have the opportunity to obtain an industry certification.
+Retail (Merch/Games/Extra Charge): participants in this role will serve in a front-line retail position with either our Merchandise, Games, or Extra Charge teams.
 Qualifications: Must be 16 years of age or older.
 Must be currently be a high school student looking to fulfill externship requirements.
 Ability and comfort with working in both indoor and outdoor environments that may include a variety of weather conditions (rain, heat, snow, wind, etc.).

 • School Psychologist